taras-mrtn/hostname-copier-firefox/Readme.md

 - `activeTab`: To access the current tab's URL
 - `clipboardWrite`: To copy the hostname to clipboard
 - `tabs`: To read the current tab's URL
+- `theme`: To detect browser theme for UI adaptation

 ## Development